intel/trustauthority-client-for-go/tdx-cli/README.md

 # Intel® Trust Authority TDX CLI
 An easy-to-use command line interface for attesting TDX TEE(TD) with Intel Trust Authority.
-The CLI is supposed to run inside a TD.
+The CLI will be installed and run inside the TD.

 ## Prerequisites

-The CLI has dependency on Intel SGX DCAP.
+The defalut TDX CLI has dependency on Intel SGX DCAP.
 Install TDX Attestation library dev package from Intel SGX DCAP.
 Instructions follows.

 ### For Ubuntu* OS
 Install the Debian package for `libtdx-attest-dev` following these steps: